ATM

 High-Risk UX | Constraint-Driven Writing | Error Prevention

-If you've ever used a Citi ATM, you've seen my work.
+If you've ever used a Citi ATM, you've seen my work; I wrote almost all of Citi's ATM transaction flows.

 Clear and direct is the rule for ATM UX writing.
-Users must access their account, make a transaction and be on their way, all in a public setting.
-Speed is as much about convenience as it is safety.
+Users must access their account, make a transaction and be on their way, usually in a public setting.
+Ease of use is as much about convenience as it is safety.

 INSERT YOUR CHECKS